IID-GAN: an IID Sampling Perspective for Regularizing Mode Collapse: Introduction

-In the generative model fields, the training data (in target space) is often assumed to be IID sampled from an unknown implicit distribution.
-Deep generative models often try to construct a mapping from a known distribution in source space (e.g. Gaussian distribution) to the implicit target.
-Popular generative schemes include Variational Auto-Encoders (VAEs)~\citep{VAEICLR14}, Generative Flow models~\citep{FlowICML15}, Generative Adversarial Networks (GANs)~\citep{goodfellow2014generative}, among which GANs have been a popular tool for data generation, especially for generating images with a high resolution.
-Mode collapse is one of the standing issues in GAN, a phenomenon that the generator tends to get stuck in a subset of modes while excludes other parts of the target distribution~\citep{CVPR2020diverse_SelfConditioned, DSGANiclr2019}, leading to a poor diversity of generation.
+For generative models, the training data (in target space) is often assumed to be IID sampled from an unknown implicit distribution.
+Deep generative models often try to construct a mapping from a known distribution in source space (e.g. Gaussian distribution) to the implicit target distribution.
+Among popular generative schemes, e.g. Variational Auto-Encoder (VAEs)~\cite{VAEICLR14}, Generative Flow models~\cite{FlowICML15} and Generative Adversarial Networks (GANs)~\cite{goodfellow2014generative}, GAN is widely recognized for its excellence in generating images with high resolution.
+Mode collapse is one of the standing issues in GAN, a phenomenon that the generator tends to get stuck in a subset of modes while excluding other parts of the target distribution~\cite{CVPR2020diverse_SelfConditioned,DSGANiclr2019}, leading to poor generation diversity.

-{Efforts have been made to address mode collapse, along two branches: 1) get a better convergence between the generated distribution and the target (real data) distribution~\citep{GulrajaniNIPS17,unrollGAN}.
-Though the distribution convergence may be the ultimate goal of generation, the two distributions are unknown, and we can only get the sampling data to improve the convergence.
-Thus the expression of the distribution convergence can be vague and imprecise.
-Besides, these methods study little the relation of the generated data, which leads them to improve convergence merely on the quality of the generated samples instead of diversity as the real data maintains.
-2) penalize the similarity of the generated images~\citep{GDPP2019ICML,BuresCVPR2020,MSGAN} or apply multiple generator/discriminators ~\citep{LiuCGAN16, NguyenNIPS17} .
-These methods increase the diverse generations directly but can hardly guarantee covering all the modes.}
+Efforts have been made to address mode collapse along two branches: 1) Achieve a better convergence between the generated distribution and the target (real data) distribution~\cite{GulrajaniNIPS17,unrollGAN}.
+Though the distribution convergence is recognized as the ultimate goal of generation~\cite{goodfellow2014generative}, the implicitness of the two distributions makes the desire can only be achieved by utilizing the sampling data.
+Thus the goal of distribution convergence can be somehow vague and imprecise.
+2) Penalize the similarity of the generated images~\cite{GDPP2019ICML,MSGAN} or apply multiple generator/discriminators ~\cite{LiuCGAN16,NguyenNIPS17}.
+These methods promote the generation diversity in a more direct manner but often lack rigorous theoretical guarantees.

-{We first make a basic yet under-exploited (in GAN literature) observation that datasets for generation are assumed sampled to be independent and identically distributed (IID) from an unknown target distribution (i.e. real distribution).
-For the task of IID generation, \textbf{identical generation} from target distribution is the mainstream goal that previous works studied.
-For example, the discriminator $D$ is used to distinguish whether every generation is sampled from an identical target distribution in GAN-based methods~\citep{goodfellow2014generative}.
-While in VAE-based or Flow-based approaches~\citep{VAEICLR14, FlowICML15}, Log-likelihood is applied to increase the density of every generation.
-Both of them focus on increasing the quality of generation but ignore the diversity.}

-{We aim to solve the problem of \textbf{independent generations} from the target distribution.
-Note that though the latent $\{z\}$ are IID sampled from the source, it cannot tell that the generations $\{G(z)\}$ are IID samples from the target distribution.
-We show more detailed idea as follows.}